gredss/public-discourse-sentiment/README.md

 ## Initial Step: Data Extraction and Cleaning

-As a starting point, we collected user-generated comments by extracting **five YouTube videos** related to the DPR bonus salary issue using the YouTube API.
+As a starting point, I collected user-generated comments by extracting **five YouTube videos** related to the DPR bonus salary issue using the YouTube API.
 This raw dataset mirrors the **authentic language of Indonesian netizens**, including non-standard expressions and heavy use of slang.

 A **basic cleaning pipeline** was then applied to prepare the data for downstream experiments.
 This included: